Learn how to become a police officer in a Massachusetts Civil Service Department

 Q: Am I qualified to take the Police Officer exam?

-A: Any entrance qualifications and requirements for the position will be listed on the examination announcement.
+A: Any entrance qualifications and requirements for the position will be listed on the exam announcement.
 Please carefully review these qualifications and requirements to be sure you meet them before you apply.

-Q: How do I apply for Police Officer exam?
+Q: How do I apply for the Police Officer exam?

-A: Read the 2021 exam poster and apply for the exam online when it is available.
+A: Read the Police Officer exam poster and apply online when it is available.

-Q: What are components of the written exam?
+Q: What are components of the written test?

-The written exam has 3 parts, each measuring qualities that are important to succeed as an entry-level police officer:
+A: The written test has 3 parts, each measuring qualities that are important to succeed as an entry-level police officer:

-- Life Experience Survey (LES) — Consists of a series of multiple-choice questions related to candidates’ past history and experience that are relevant to the duties of a civil servant
+• Life Experience Survey (LES) — The LES consists of a series of multiple-choice questions related to candidates' past history and experience of potential relevance to successful performance of entry-level Municipal and Transit Police Officer.

-You can use the Police Officer Written Exam Preparation Guide to find out more about the exam process, learn test-taking techniques, and practice with sample questions.
+You can use the Police Officer Written Test Preparation Guide to find out more about the exam process, learn test-taking techniques, and practice with sample questions.

-Q: After I apply for the exam how will I know when and where to take the exam?
+Q: After I apply for the exam how will I know when and where to take the written test?

-Approximately 7-10 business days before the examination date you will receive a notice to appear by email.
+A: Two weeks before the written test date you will receive a notice to appear by email.
 The notice will tell you the location and the time to appear for your written test.
 Please check your junk or spam mail folder for the e-mail before contacting the Civil Service office.

 Q: When will I receive my exam results?